cloudboy-jh/cloudboy-jh/README.md

 ### `$ whoami`

-AI-Centric Product Engineer building data infrastructure at **Zyris**.
+AI-Centric Product Engineer building internal software at **Zyris**.
 Self-taught — came from tech sales in 2024, learned by shipping.

 I build focused utilities that solve real workflow problems.
 No unnecessary abstractions, no framework churn.